bizrateinsights/shopify/README.md

   * Quick Response to Online Buyers who wish to be contacted regarding their order
   * customer identification assigned by you including customer ID & web analytics ID

-The *[bri-online-buyer.js](https://github.com/bizrateinsights/shopify/blob/master/bri-online-buyer.js)* fill will contain the latest snippets.
+The *[bri-online-buyer.js](https://github.com/bizrateinsights/shopify/blob/master/bri-online-buyer.js)* file will always contain the latest snippets.

 ---